|Chemical composition||ZrO2 80% CeO2 20%||Size(mm)|

 The media’s impact resistance qualities keep your machines from requiring frequent maintenance.

-Media that fragments could easily get stuck in the mill’s moving parts, causing damage to the milling machine as well as the parts you’re finishing.
+Media that breaks apart could easily get stuck in the mill’s moving parts, causing damage to the milling machine as well as the parts you’re finishing.

 Many finishing companies tend to create their finishing media rather than purchasing from other companies.